codepath/android_guides/Beginning-Android-Resources.md

  * [W3Schools XML Tutorial](http://www.w3schools.com/xml/xml_whatis.asp)

 Once you understand Java, OOP (Classes, Inheritance, etc), XML and APIs with JSON, you now have the proper context to enter the world of Android development.

+## Practical Tips for Android Development

+Understanding the concepts above is a good thing because it allows you search for practical ways to achieve something.
+Almost everything you can think of doing has already been tried and documented by someone else.
+You just need to know how to find it.
+Which leads me to my next set of things you may consider to learn first:

+* **Learn how to search** -- I cannot stress this enough.
+Seriously, just Google it.
+If you are stuck or in doubt, search for your question.
+And most of all: Search before you ask.
+* **Learn how to debug your code** There is a surprisingly high number of learners who do not debug their code at all and can't really [understand their code's log](http://stackoverflow.com/questions/6065258/how-to-interpret-logcat).
+If you are using Eclipse,  [check this out] (http://stackoverflow.com/questions/8551818/how-to-debug-android-application-line-by-line-using-eclipse)

+Speaking of Eclipse, the IDE most people still use to program for Android, whether you want to use it or not is up to you.
+Bear in mind the following though:

+  * The alternative IDE most people talk about, Android Studio (which is based on IntelliJ), is still in an **early access** preview.
+The official Android page has the [following warning about it](http://developer.android.com/sdk/installing/studio.html): "Android Studio is currently available as an early access preview.
+Several features are either incomplete or not yet implemented and you may encounter bugs."
+  * Most tutorials and documentation for beginners are still based on the use of Eclipse.
+All the resources I talk about here which are connected to an IDE, refer to Eclipse.

 ## Beginning Android Resources